inspire7879/salesforce-admin/README.md

        - Select Page Layout
        - Click Save
        - Select the pick list by editing (add only Bharat data and remove the other countries data from the select boxes)

+## Validation Rules
+- checks for the below before saving the record in the salesforce db
+  - field length
+  - field type
+  - unique
+-